seanhig/flink-stack/eg/streaming-etl-to-iceberg/README.md

-# Streaming ETL - MySQL and PostgrSQL Sources -> MySQL Target
+# Streaming ETL to Iceberg
+## MySQL and PostgrSQL Sources -> MySQL Target Summary Table -> AWS S3 Iceberg Data Lake
 This example uses CDC to capture changes on source MySQL and PostgreSQL tables, and joins them to create a new target table in another MySQL database.
 Changes are replicated in real-time to the target table.
 The job is defined using only `Flink-SQL` (no custom Java code).

 ## Requirements